 All this life experience allows Sugar to give profound advice about relationships, kleptomania, narcissistic parents and even the loss of children — the most poignant topic of the letters she receives.
 But we don’t see her suffering now, in the present.
 Her answers emerge from a space of having healed, though we never learn how she did so.

 Instead, the letter writers collectively begin fawning over her, wondering what her real name is.
 And she eventually tells them, basking in their adoration while saying they created a mutual space of healing.
-Though she may have earned their admiration, her character doesn’t necessarily earn that same feeling from the audience — but not because of anything to do with the play’s staging.
+Though she may have earned their admiration, her character doesn’t necessarily earn that same feeling from the play's audience — but not because of anything to do with the play’s staging.

 In fact, Saverino inhabits her character flawlessly from beginning to end, delivering her many words with perfect nuance and infectious positivity.
 The other actors similarly excel, morphing into multiple characters through a minor change in costuming or accent.
 As they correspond through letters and answers, the characters interact with each other on stage as well — sitting closely together, holding hands or sharing a glass of wine.